 \section{Related Work}

-\paragraph{Resources of Preconditions.} A few resources have provided representations for preconditions of facts. \CN~\cite{speer2016conceptnet}'s \textit{HasPrerequisite} relation, ATOMIC~\cite{sap2019atomic}'s \textit{xNeed} relation, and CauseNet~\cite{heindorf2020causenet} data can express concept dependencies, such as, e.g., before one bakes bread, they need to buy ingredients and go to a store.
-Instead of adding new edges, our work annotates existing edges with contextual preconditions, which helps reasoners understand when to use an edge and when not.
+\paragraph{Resources of Preconditions.} A few resources have provided representations for preconditions of \facts. \CN~\cite{speer2016conceptnet}'s \textit{HasPrerequisite} relation, ATOMIC~\cite{sap2019atomic}'s \textit{xNeed} relation, and CauseNet~\cite{heindorf2020causenet} data can express concept dependencies, such as, e.g., before one bakes bread, they need to buy ingredients and go to a store.
+Instead of adding new edges, our work annotates existing edges with contextual preconditions, which helps reasoners understand when to use an edge and when not to.
 ASER~\cite{zhang2020aser} and ASCENT~\cite{nguyen2020advanced} extract edges from unstructured text together with their associated context.
 As such, their knowledge is restricted by information available in text, and they do not express \emph{disabling} \MCQs.
 It is also unclear to which extent their contextual edges express \emph{enabling} preconditions, rather than coincidental information.
 GLUCOSE~\cite{mostafazadeh2020glucose} comes closer to our work, as they also extract \emph{enabling} \MCQs (e.g., \emph{Possession state that enables X}) via crowdsourcing.
-Similarly, PeKo~\cite{kwon-etal-2020-modeling} extract \emph{enabling} \MCQs between event pairs from available text.
-Yet, both GLUCOSE and PeKo do not explore disabling \MCQs.
+Similarly, PeKo~\cite{kwon-etal-2020-modeling} extract \emph{enabling} \MCQs between event pairs from available text and use it to propose precondition identification and generation tasks between pair of sentences.
+However focusing only on causal relations in available text hinders the extent of their tasks.
+Both GLUCOSE and PeKo do not explore disabling \MCQs.